jasonjac2/OneMoreWiki/Edit-Commands.md

 ** To Title Case
 Converts the selected text to title case.

+## Enable Spell Check
+Enables spell checking on the current page or for the selected text by resetting the proofing language of the page to your default culture, e.g. "en-US"

+## Disable Spell Check (F4)
+Disables spell checking on the current page or for the selected text by setting the proofing language of the page to "yo".

 ## Invert Selection
 Inverts the selection on the current page, de-selecting all selected content and selecting all non-selected content.

 ## Join Paragraph
 Joins multiple selected consecutive lines into a single paragraph, eliminating soft-breaks.

-## No Spell Check (F4)
-Disables all spell checking on the current page.
-(Actually this tricks OneNote by setting the proofing language of the page to "yo".)

 ## Paste Rich Text (Ctrl + Alt + V)
 Pastes rich text from the clipboard, preserving formatting and colors.